Last fact-checked: 14 July 2020

 You can easily save 50% on the cost of breast augmentation by traveling abroad, and that includes the cost of your airfare and accommodation.

-See below for prices and follow the links to see you lists of quality checked clinics in the respective countries:
+See below for prices and follow the links to see your lists of quality checked clinics in the respective countries:

-Browse the listing pages above or use our search function to find clinics offering the procedure in a specific destination (eg. type “Turkey, breast implant” and hit Enter to bring up the applicable clinics).
+Browse the listing pages above or use our search function to find clinics offering the procedure in a specific destination (eg. type “Turkey, breast implant” then hit Enter to bring up your choice of clinics).

 To arrange your free appointment, you can use our online booking platform or see below for a number of other convenient options.
 For any questions or help with booking, connect with our Customer Care Team today.

 Brazier, Yvette.
 What you need to know about breast augmentation.
 Medical News Today.
 3 April 2017.

 Gagne, Claire.
 Can I breastfeed after a breast augmentation?
 Today’s parent.
 22 July 2019.